Wilcolab/Anythink-Market-rs8xb/readme.md

 Step 4 -> test whether backend is working properly by runing http://localhost:3000/api/ping in your browser.
 Step 5 -> similarly check for frontend by runing http://localhost:3001/register.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+I think it's worth documenting the steps needed to install and run the repo on a new machine ?_